 1. Create Zones

-In order to start creating your first seat reservation layout you first need to assign logical zones and link them with your layout image.
-For this purpose you can use our online image mapping software.
+To start creating your first seat reservation layout, you first need to assign logical zones and link them with your layout image.
+For this purpose, you can use our online image mapping software.
 Go to your cloud account then Other Services > MyTicket.

 The image above shows MyTicket Dashboard.
-Click on Create New Layout button and provide layout title.
-Once the layout is added the new row will appear.
+Click on Create New Layout button and provide the layout title.
+After you create the layout, a new row will appear.
 Click Option > Edit to continue.
-In the new window drag and drop your image into the “Drag an image of your layout below” container then Upload This Layout.
+In the new window, drag and drop your image into the “Drag an image of your layout below” container then, Upload This Layout.

-Now you can start drawing zones on top if your image layout.
-With your left mouse button click on the place you wish to start drawing (usually a corner of a sector) and navigate mouse cursor to the next place where you want to fix the position of the line.
+Now you can start drawing zones on top of your image layout.
+With your left mouse button, click on the place you wish to start drawing (usually a corner of a sector) and navigate the mouse cursor to the upcoming location, where you want to fix the position of the line.
 Continue till you reach your starting point by clicking exactly on the same square dot.

-In such a way you can create custom shaped zones like Rectangular or Polygon that repeats certain elements of your layout image.
+In this way, you can create custom-shaped zones like Rectangular or Polygon that repeats certain elements of your layout image.

-To cancel zone drawing before it is finalized click on ESC keyboard button.
-This won’t affect previous zones.
+To cancel the zone drawing, click on the ESC keyboard button.
+Note that this will not affect previous zones.

-Note that there is tabbed navigation bar above the drawing area that supports the following functionality:
+There is a tabbed navigation bar above the drawing area that supports the following functionality:

 - draw – turns on zone drawing mode as just explained above.

-- seats – mode where seats can be assigned to the zone.
+- seats – mode to assign seats to the zone.

-- save – permanently store changes stored under your account.
+- save – permanently stores changes stored under your account.

-- reset – start everything from the beginning.
+- reset – remove exiting layout and start from the beginning.

 - export – export layout to your website.

-During edit mode you can modify created zones.
-For example, click on zone’s dot to relocate adjacent lines or click on the zone area itself to relocate it all to another location.
-Note, you can use mouse or keyboard arrow keys during this operation
+During edit mode, you can modify created zones.
+For example, click on the zone’s dot to relocate adjacent lines or click on the zone area itself to move it all to another location.
+Note, you can use mouse or keyboard arrow keys during this operation.

-To remove the zone click Delete keyboard button while it is selected.
+To remove the zone click DEL keyboard button while it is selected.